 Employment and Commuting in Appalachia

-95.6% of Appalachia’s labor force is employed.
-This is equal to the U.S. rate.
+95.5% of Appalachia’s labor force is employed.
+This is slightly above the U.S. rate.

 Income and Poverty in Appalachia